sokolhessnerlab/resources/guides/github/README.md

 This will make sure your local version of the repository is up to date with the stable remote version of the repository.
 Since you are going to make a contribution for the first time, we will consider this experimental.
-Therefore, we should create a new branch for your experiment.
+Therefore, we should create a new branch for your experiment. :squirrel:

 #### Create New Local Branch